-- Take the medication you have been prescribed at 6.00am in the morning of your surgery with 400mls of Ribena or still Lucozade Sport (unless you are diabetic when you can take 400mls of water instead).
-This drink will give your body additional nourishment and help you to recover more quickly. - Have a bath or shower before coming in, using soap or shower gel, paying attention to your lower abdomen and groin.
-Don't apply any creams to your skin on the morning of your caesarean birth. - Remove all jewellery, piercings and nail varnish (including false nails), false eyelashes and hair extensions (if they are clipped in). - Come to the Postnatal Unit, Level 3, Women and Children's Department at 7.15am. - Call if you are running late: \$\alpha\$ 01892 634791 / 633498 - Bring your maternity notes.
+- Take the medication as per your prescription.
+Take the second dose (two tablets) with 400mls of Ribena or still Lucozade Sport (unless you are diabetic).
+These drinks contain sugar and electrolytes which will aid your recovery. - Have a bath or shower before coming in, using soap or shower gel, paying attention to your lower abdomen and groin.
+Don't apply any creams to your skin on the morning of your caesarean birth.

+- Remove all jewellery, piercings and nail varnish (including false nails), false eyelashes and hair extensions (if they are clipped in). - Come to the Antenatal Ward, level 2, Women and Children's Department at the advised time. - Call if you are running late: ☎ 01892 633605 - · Bring your maternity notes.